Priority 1: Know who grows it

-Our approach to fair trade starts with knowing where our cacao comes from.
-And while that sounds really basic - and it is - the majority of chocolate is made by companies who cannot trace the origins of their cacao.
+Our approach to ethical trade starts with knowing where our cacao comes from.
+And while that sounds really basic - and it is - the majority of chocolate is made by companies who cannot trace their cacao to the farmers who grow it.

 ---